imjiaoyuan/bio-code/README.md

 # Results

-You can download the completed files from the GitHub Action or Gitlab CI/CD running artifacts.
+If you are running locally, the results are clearly visible.If you are using it in the cloud,you can download the completed files from the GitHub Action or Gitlab CI/CD running artifacts.

 Usually contains the following three main artifacts: